dictation-toolbox/Caster/docs/meta/Caster_FAQ.md

 7. **Does Dragonfly come with its own commands?**

-      Dragonfly does not come with built-in commands, and you would have to to create their own commands.
+      Dragonfly does not come with built-in commands, and you would have to create your own commands.

 8. **What's the difference between Caster and Dragonfly?**